The Goodbye Girl: Plot

-Dancer and divorcee Paula McFadden (Marsha Mason) and her ten-year-old daughter Lucy (Quinn Cummings) live in a Manhattan apartment with her married boyfriend, Tony DeForrest.
-Coming home from shopping, Paula finds Tony gone as he had suddenly deserted her to travel to Italy for a film role.
-Prior to his departure (and unbeknownst to Paula), Tony sublet the apartment to Elliot Garfield (Richard Dreyfuss), a neurotic but sweet aspiring actor from Chicago, who shows up in the middle of the night expecting to move in.
-Paula, who is demanding, cynical, and neurotic, makes it clear from the start that she does not like Elliot, but reluctantly lets him move in.
-They argue about boundaries, with Elliot agreeing to allow Paula and Lucy to stay.
+Dancer and divorcee Paula McFadden and her ten-year-old daughter Lucy live in a Manhattan apartment with her married boyfriend, Tony DeForrest.
+Coming home from shopping, Paula finds Tony gone as he had deserted her to travel to Italy for a film role.
+Prior to his departure (and unbeknownst to Paula), Tony sublet the apartment to Elliot Garfield, a quirky but sweet aspiring actor from Chicago, who shows up in the middle of the night expecting to move in.
+Paula, who is demanding, cynical, and scared, makes it clear that she does not like Elliot but reluctantly lets him move in.

 Paula is struggling to get back into shape so she can resume her career as a dancer.
-Meanwhile, Elliot has landed the title role in an off-off-Broadway production of Richard III, but the director, Mark (Paul Benedict), wants him to play the character as an exaggerated homosexual stereotype—in Mark's words, "the queen who wanted to be king."
+Meanwhile, Elliot has landed the title role in an off-off-Broadway production of Richard III, but the director, Mark, wants him to play Richard III of England as an exaggerated homosexual stereotype.
 Reluctantly, Elliot agrees to the non-traditional portrayal, despite knowing that it may mean the end of his acting career.
-Theater critics from numerous New York City television stations and newspapers attend opening night and savage the show, paying special attention to trashing Elliot's performance.
+Theater critics savage the show, paying special attention to trashing Elliot's performance.
+Elliot gets drunk because of the critics' review.
 The play quickly closes, much to his relief.

 Despite their frequent clashes and Paula's lack of gratitude for Elliot's help, the two fall in love and sleep together.
-Lucy, despite liking Elliot, grows cautious and sees the affair as a repeat of what happened with Tony.
-Elliot convinces Paula that he will not be a repeat of their experience with Tony; later he picks up Lucy from school and takes her on a carriage ride, during which the youngster admits she likes Elliot.
+Lucy grows cautious and sees the affair as a repeat of what happened with Tony.
+Elliot convinces Paula that he will not be a repeat; later he picks up Lucy from school and takes her on a carriage ride, during which she admits she likes him.
 In response, Elliot explains how much he cares for Lucy and Paula and that he would not do anything to hurt them.

-Elliot lands a job at an improvisational theatre, and is soon seen by a well-known film director.
-He is offered an opportunity for a film role that he cannot turn down, but the job is in Seattle and Elliot will be gone for four weeks.
+Elliot lands a job at an improvisational theatre and is seen by a well-known film director.
+He is offered a film role, but the job is in Washington state and he will be gone for four weeks.
 Paula is scared that Elliot is leaving her, never to return, like all the other men in her life.
-Later, Elliot calls Paula from the phone booth across the street to say his flight was delayed, and at the last minute, he invites Paula to go with him while he is filming, suggesting Lucy stay with Paula's friend Donna until they return.
-Paula declines but is encouraged by Elliot's invitation.
-Before hanging up, Elliot asks Paula to restring his prized guitar (which he deliberately left at the apartment), and she realizes this proves he really does love her and will indeed return.
+Later, he calls Paula from the phone booth across the street and invites her to go with him while he is filming.
+Paula declines but is encouraged by the invitation.
+Before hanging up, Elliot asks Paula to restring his prized guitar, and she realizes that this proves he really does love her and will return.